IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_install_operator_openshift.md

 10. Click **Create Instance** to create the IBM block storage CSI driver (`IBMBlockCSI`).

-    A yaml file opens in the web console.
+    A YAML file opens in the web console.
 This file can be left as-is, or edited as needed.

-11. Update the yaml file to include your user-defined namespace.
+11. Update the YAML file to include your user-defined namespace.

 12. Click **Create**.